 - This post gives the views of its authors, not the position of LSE Business Review or the London School of Economics.

-- Featured image credit: Yuyuan Shopping Centre, Shanghai d’n’c CC-BY-SA-2.0
+- Featured image credit: Yuyuan Shopping Centre, Shanghai, by d’n’c, under a CC-BY-SA-2.0 licence

 Nicole Adler is an Associate Professor in the Department of Operations Research and Operations Management (OR/OM) at Hebrew University’s School of Business Administration.
 Her OR roots started with a masters degree at LSE where she learned much from Professors Jonathan Rosenhead and Susan Powell, among others.
 Her major research interests include applied game theory to model competition, multi-criteria productivity analysis to measure efficiency and transportation including aviation and high speed rail.
 Dr. Adler is currently participating in Horizon2020 financed consortiums investigating the economics of change in the Air Traffic Management sector and the application of Big Data to better understand consumers.
 She has undertaken research financed by the European Union, the Israel Science Foundation and multiple government ministries.